 Work matters to everyone, including disabled people.

-We help the people who come to us secure meaningful, paid and sustainable employment.
+- We help the people who come to us to maximise their income and secure meaningful and sustainable employment.

 Our values are very important to us and are at the core of who we are and what we do.